 Abuse of Public Position Crimes

-The bill reenacts s.
-112.317, F.S., which provides penalties for violations of the Florida Code of Ethics for Public Officers and Employees and for any violation of Art.
+The bill reenacts Section 112.317, F.S., which provides penalties for violations of the Florida Code of Ethics for Public Officers and Employees and for violations of Art.
 II, s.
 8, State Constitution.
+The reenactment of Section 112.317, F.S., make the section applicable to amendments to State Constitution adopted in the 2018 general election by Amendment 12.

-The amended constitutional language prohibits a public officer or public employee from abusing his or her public position in order to obtain a disproportionate benefit.
+The amended constitutional language prohibits a public officer or public employee from abusing his or her public position to obtain a disproportionate benefit.

 Attorneys for Crimes Alleging Abuse of Public Position in Florida